 - Double-ended tuggers especially designed for tugging.

 - And plush animal shapes romping or just cuddling with.

 Tuffie Toys soft toys are durable, but;

 - Understand that these toys are designed for playing, not for chewing.
-While these are toys are built quite tough, if you allow your dog to chew them eventually it will get destroyed.
-In my house we own many styles of these toys and other than a few gnawed areas of the heavy duty black binding, these toys are still intact.
+While these are toys are built quite tough, if you allow your dog to chew, they eventually will get destroyed.
+In my house, we own many styles of these toys and other than a few gnawed areas of the heavy-duty black binding, these toys are still intact.
 Some of the toys are several years old!
 I never allow my dogs to be unsupervised with these toys.
-If someone starts to obsessively chew the toy, it quickly gets replaced with a toy that is designed to stand up against their chewing.
+If someone starts to chew the toy obsessively, it quickly gets replaced with a toy designed to stand up against their chewing.

 Nothing makes a Snow Dog happier than when you incorporate food into their fun time.
-And because Snow Dogs are so smart, they quickly become bored with same old treat dispensing toy, especially if they have already mastered it.
-So if you have several types of food dispensing toys and rotate them, then this keeps the fun factor high for them.
+And because Snow Dogs are so smart, they quickly become bored with the same old treat-dispensing toy, especially if they have already mastered it.
+So if you have several types of food dispensing toys and rotate them, this keeps the fun factor high for them.